The shop has helped people through difficult circumstances: marriage break up, divorce, unemployment, bereavement.

-There is quite an aged population around the area here.
+There is quite an aged population around this area here.
 70% are pensionable age.
-We have had customers from Andersonstown and the Shankill.
+But we have had customers from Andersonstown and the Shankill.
 They come from far and wide.

 Most of them have a problem with addiction of one type or another, be it alcohol, or drugs.
 The majority of them are young people – which is really heart-breaking to see.
 Over the last year we have built up a relationship with them.
 They give us their trust and in return we don’t reveal their details.

-In any given night you do find anywhere from 5-25 people in any given night.
-People won’t leave the doorways for fear of losing their spot.
-They can’t come to us, so we go to them – with our postman’s trolley donated by the Royal Mail).
+In any given night you do find anywhere from 5-25 people in doorways – they won’t leave the doorways for fear of losing their spot.
+Because they can’t come to us, we go to them with our postman’s trolley (donated by the Royal Mail).